-The Midstream Infrastructure segment owns and operates a network of facilities throughout western Canada, North Dakota and Oklahoma.
+The Midstream Infrastructure segment includes a network of owned and operated facilities throughout key resource plays in western Canada, North Dakota and Oklahoma.
 These facilities provide processing, storing, shipping and marketing of crude oil; processing of waste; and waste treatment and disposal.
 SECURE also transports oil and water through pipelines direct to SECURE facilities.
 Processing services are primarily performed at midstream processing facilities and include waste processing and crude oil emulsion treating.
 SECURE's midstream processing facilities that are connected to export oil pipelines provide customers with an access point to process and/or treat their crude oil for shipment to market.
 Crude oil that does not meet pipeline specifications is processed through a crude oil emulsion treater.
 Clean crude oil and treated crude oil may be aggregated and stored on site temporarily until the volumes are ready to be shipped through gathering, transmission or feeder pipelines.
 Disposal services include produced and waste water disposal services through a network of disposal wells.